syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/statistical.md

 * beta: A parameter of the distribution.

-* A: Optional.
-A lower bound to the interval of x.
+* A (optional): A lower bound to the interval of x.
+The default value of A is 0.

-* B: Optional.
-An upper bound to the interval of x.
+* B (optional): An upper bound to the interval of x.
+The default value of B is 1.

 **Remarks**

-* If any argument is nonnumeric, `BETADIST` returns the `#VALUE!` error.
+* If any argument is non-numeric, `BETADIST` returns the `#VALUE!` error.

-* If alpha or beta less than or equal to 0 , `BETADIST` returns the `#NUM!` error.
+* If alpha or beta is less than or equal to 0, `BETADIST` returns the `#NUM!` error.

-* If x less than A, x greater than B, or A equalss B, `BETADIST` returns the `#NUM!` error.
+* If x is less than A or greater than B, or A equals B, `BETADIST` returns the `#NUM!` error.

-* If A and B are ommitted, `BETADIST` uses the standard cumulative beta distribution, so that A = 0 and B = 1.

 ## TDIST

 The `TDIST` function returns the percentage points (probability) for the Student's t-distribution, where a numeric value (x) is a calculated value of t for which the percentage points are to be computed.
-The t-distribution is commonly used in the hypothesis testing of small sample datasets.

 **Syntax**